-The Quinny Yezz came in second place out of 19 strollers in this review, shining with a top score for maneuverability and quality, and a good score for weight and folded size.
-This stroller is super easy and fun to use with an amazing turning radius and one finger pushing.
-The Yezz is fun to use and moves so well you won't want to stop strolling.
-While it doesn't offer much in the way of features, you are unlikely to miss them with the innovative design and just enough options to keep you going.
-The Yezz has skate style wheels with closed bearings, and a comfortable seat with a small canopy and back of the seat storage pocket.
-It folds small, can be carried hands free, and stows almost anywhere.
-We think this little powerhouse is a true traveler's dream, and parents and passengers will love using it as often as they can.
+The Quinny Yezz impressed testers earning a second place rank and shining with a top score for maneuverability and quality with a good score for weight and folded size.
+This stroller is fun and super easy to use with an amazing turning radius and one finger pushing (what?!).
+The Yezz makes you smile and moves so smoothly you won't want to stop strolling.
+The Yezz has skate style wheels with closed bearings and a comfortable seat with a small canopy and back of the seat storage pocket.
+It folds small enough to be stored just about anywhere, can be carried hands-free on your shoulder, and works well for most of your travel needs.

 Easy and fun to push and turn